JoshMc-Code/greeves-project/README.md

 ![Video on website](https://i.ibb.co/tQh3xML/feature-video.jpg)

+- __Images and Videos__
+  -Images and Videos on this website are being hosted by an image hosting website.
+This means they do not take up space in the directory.

 ### Features Left to Implement

 In the future I would like to add another page to the site with a gallery of all images used